 Dylan's house.
 Dylan and Erica arrive home from somewhere.
 Erica tells Dylan she got skeered when he and her mom got into a fight, and says she really wants him to like them.
 Dylan assures her that he does like them and that they're family.
 Erica then tells him she did something...and explains that she went into her mom's purse when she wasn't looking and took her social security card.
 She hands it to Dylan and asks him if he's mad at her, but he doesn't really answer.

 Dorm.
 Brandon drops by to see D'Shawn and finds him immobilized by a giant leg brace.
 D'Shawn is bummed about his injury and tells Brandon he needs surgery, that he's basically through for the season, and that he's worried about not making the NBA.
 Brandon tries to get him to see the bright side, which is that he can concentrate on being a scholar for awhile.
 D'Shawn assures him he really did do the sociology final all by himself, but doesn't think he did very well.
-Brandon hands him a rolled up piece of paper and says he did alright - a C, which means that he met his eligibility requirement all by himself.
+Brandon hands him a rolled up piece of paper and says he did alright: a C, which means that he met his eligibility requirement all by himself.
 Brandon is encouraged by D'Shawn's renewed interest in his studies and agrees to continue to tutor him.

 KEG house.
 The KEG brothers have gathered to officially vote Steve or John off the island.
 Just before the ceremony gets underway, Keith remarks to John that he wishes he could figure out who really called campus security that night.
 John admits that he did it to get back at Steve for messing things up with Kelly, as well as the stunt he pulled at the Downey House during the Thanksgiving episode.
 He bitterly adds that Steve deserves to suffer and he wants to "bury him".
 Keith is shocked at the admission, then looks troubled and contemplative.

 One of the brothers briefly explains the backstory of the beef between Steve and John, then instructs each member to vote for one brother against another by putting a small black ball in the glass bowl in front of them.
 Silence is to be observed until the test is over, and the brother with the most black balls must hang his head in shame and leave the fraternity immediately.
 Keith continues to look troubled by what he just learned, while John looks cocksure and Steve looks nervous and constipated.
 The first few brothers drop their balls in Steve's bowl, but when it's Keith's turn, he hesitates for a second and then drops his ball in John's bowl.
 This perks Steve up, but angers John, and he insists that Keith made a mistake.
 Keith then outs John for being the one who made the anonymous call and set Steve up and tells the rest of the brothers that he could do the same thing to any of them.
 Mike tells them both to shut up, but the damage has been done.
 When it's Muntz's turn to vote, he drops his ball in John's bowl, and the rest of the brothers do the same.
-John looks devastated and stunned to lose his KEGship, and Steve chuckles happily.
+John looks devastated and stunned to lose his KEGship, while Steve chuckles happily.

 Beach house.
 Donna's sacked out in the living room, listening to campus radio and studying, when Kelly comes out to check on her.
 Donna tells her how bummed she is that David didn't come home that day, and Kelly says he'll probably come back tomorrow and urges her to get some sleep.
 Donna whines about wanting David back, and says she doesn't even think sex is the issue anymore.
-Mmm, I'm sure it still kinda is.
+Mmm, the new drug problem notwithstanding, I'm sure it still kinda is.
 She wonders what's going on with him, and why he acted like such a little bitch to her yesterday.
 At that moment, David's voice comes onto the radio, and it's obvious from his frenetic, irritated tone that he's coming off of his meth high.
 Kelly laughs at the audio spectacle, but Donna's more sympathetic and says that he's been working very hard doing six shows a week while studying for finals.
-Kelly then tells her she's been scrutinizing David all week and thinks something has “got him”, and this something is a lot more than just too much caffeine.
+Kelly tells her she's been scrutinizing David all week and thinks something has "got him", and this something is a lot more than just too much caffeine.
 Donna, who generally prefers to live her soft life wrapped in a layer of denial, doesn't want to believe he may be into drugs.
 Kelly insists she's seen it all before with Jackie: the mood swings, the bitchiness, the secrecy.
-Donna brushes her off and says he's probably acting so weird because he's hurting over the loss of their breakup as much as she is...even though he unceremoniously dumped her.
-Kelly gives up trying to talk any sense into her idiot friend and just says, “You're right...that's probably it.”
+Donna brushes her off and says he's probably acting so weird 'cause he's hurting over the loss of their breakup as much as she is...even though he was the one who unceremoniously dumped her.
+Kelly gives up trying to talk any sense into her idiot friend and just says, "You're right...that's probably it."